 This Policy is to give any member, volunteer or employee who has genuine concerns about a situation the opportunity to voice those concerns without fear of recrimination.
-This is distinctly different from any Grievance and Disciplinary Procedures.
+This is distinctly different from any Grievance and Disciplinary Policies.
 Although a genuine concern may result in disciplinary action if a member, volunteer or employee is found to behave in an unprofessional manner, or contrary to the Chartered Institute of Horticulture (CIH) Code of Professional Conduct and/or other Policy, Procedure or Contract of Employment.

 For the purposes of this policy document the word “member” shall be taken to mean either a paid-up member of the Institute regardless of grade of membership or designation or a non-paid up member who is classified as one of the categories specified below: